compsci-adl/Constitution/README.md

 # The University of Adelaide Computer Science Club Constitution

-- `Constitution` contains the constitution of the club
-- `Schedule-1` contains schedule 1 to the constitution: Committee Composition
+This repository contains the constitution of the club, as well as Schedule 1 to the Constitution, titled "Committee Composition"